The $600 Pizza

 This pizza is so glorious we spent $600 to fly ourselves to Masa of Echo Park.
 Yes.
 You read that right.
 We.
 Flew.
 Ourselves.
 There.

 We even sacrificed oxygen at one point as we were flying high above the hills.
 Naturally, we were starving and a little light-headed when we finally arrived.
+I will say that flying over those hills was almost so nerve-racking I nearly lost my appetite.
+But I would do it again, in the name of this pizza.

 Ever since my boyfriend stumbled across it while mapping parts of Los Angeles, he’s wanted to take me here.
 He discovered it.
 Fell in love.
 And so we traveled from the Bay Area down to LA to have pizza.
 (Oh the perks of dating a pilot – he needed night hours and I was game).